tencentyun/intlcloud-documents/yehe_doc/数据库/云数据库 MongoDB/操作指南/管理实例/销毁实例_intl_en.md

 6. In the pop-up window, read the prompt message carefully, confirm the instance to be terminated, and click **OK**.

 ## Recycle Bin
-Destroyed instances are kept in the recycle bin.
-You can restore a destroyed instance within the retention period.
-For details, see [Recycle Bin](https://intl.cloud.tencent.com/document/product/240/44553).
+Terminated instances will be put into the recycle bin and can be restored during the retention period as instructed in [Recycle Bin](https://intl.cloud.tencent.com/document/product/240/44553).